ctypewriter/Malmo-AI/docs/final.md

 ## Project Summary
-  The goal of our AI is to create a self-learning, pathfinding AI that uses continuous movement to make its way to a target location indicated by the diamond block.
+  The goal of our AI is to create a self-learning, pathfinding AI that uses continuous movement to make its way to a target location indicated by the diamond block in a Minecraft enviornment through Project Malmo.
 It is able to jump up hills and climb mountains to it's goal if neccessary, but also find quick and efficient paths towards the goal on flat land.
 The AI uses reinforcement learning (q-learning) to gradually learn an optimal policy/path to a goal.

   ![State Figure](https://raw.githubusercontent.com/ctypewriter/Poro-Pathfinder/master/docs/Goalpic.PNG)